Changing a Chair Seat from Plywood to Upholstery

 - 3 yards of decorative gimp to cover the staples in the upholstery

 Cut the pieces of the Elasbelt for the seat.
 Secure the Elasbelt to the back framing piece using upholstery staples.
 Stretch the opposite end with the webbing pliers and secure in place with staples.
-For a how-to video, click here.
+This tutorial on using Elasbelt is very helpful!

 Cover the Elasbelt with burlap securing in place with staples.

 Cut the 2″ foam to fit.
-(Sometimes, if the foam I have on hand is too thick, I have to get creative – see photo!)
+(Sometimes, if the foam I have on hand is too thick, I have to get creative by cutting it down – see photo!)
 Cover the foam with the upholstery batting, then cut the fabric to fit.